 Bathroom attendants: .50 USD

 Restaurants: Service fee is often included, but if it isn’t then 5-10% is appropriate

-Musicians in restaurants and on the street: 1CUC
+Musicians in restaurants and on the street: 2-5 USD

 You can find yourself jumping through one hoop after another when planning a trip to Cuba, so finding a bit of help is a great idea.
-For a few extra dollars per day, you can greatly increase the ease of travel and enjoyment of your experience.
-ViaHero travel planners can put your entire itinerary together for just $25 per day.
+For a few extra dollars per day, you can get help planning a legal Support for the Cuban People itinerary and greatly increase the ease of travel and enjoyment of your experience.
+Our local travel planners can put your entire itinerary together for just $40 for each itinerary day planned.
 They’ll cater to your personal preferences and needs as a traveler.
 Expect to get recommendations for places the locals like to go, which major sights you can’t miss, where to stay, what and where to eat, and more.